oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_golden_gate_deployment_actions_module.rst

 - Perform actions on a Deployment resource in Oracle Cloud Infrastructure
 - For *action=change_compartment*, moves the Deployment into a different compartment within the same tenancy.
 When provided, If-Match is checked against ETag values of the resource.
 For information about moving resources between compartments, see `Moving Resources Between Compartments <https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#moveRes>`_.
 - For *action=collect_deployment_diagnostic*, collects the diagnostic of a Deployment.
 When provided, If-Match is checked against ETag values of the resource.
+- For *action=deployment_wallet_exists*, checks if a wallet is already present in the deployment.
+When provided, If-Match is checked against ETag values of the resource.
+- For *action=export_deployment_wallet*, export the OGG wallet from the deployment to OCI vault.
+When provided, If-Match is checked against ETag values of the resource.
+- For *action=import_deployment_wallet*, imports an OGG wallet from the OCI Vault to the Deployment.
+When provided, If-Match is checked against ETag values of the resource.
 - For *action=start*, starts a Deployment.
 When provided, If-Match is checked against ETag values of the resource.
 - For *action=stop*, stops a Deployment.
 When provided, If-Match is checked against ETag values of the resource.
 - For *action=upgrade*, upgrade a Deployment.
 When provided, If-Match is checked against ETag values of the resource.